Can You Get SSDI for Dermatomyositis?

 Can You Get SSDI for Dermatomyositis??

-TL;DR: Yes.
+Yes.
 Dermatomyositis is an inflammatory muscle disease that causes progressive muscle weakness and a distinctive skin rash.
 It can affect the muscles of the shoulders, hips, and neck, making it difficult to lift your arms, climb stairs, or hold your head up.
+Because dermatomyositis often does not respond fully to treatment and can be associated with underlying cancer, the SSA takes it seriously as a qualifying condition for SSDI.

-What should I know about ssa listing for dermatomyositis?
+What should I include in my function report for dermatomyositis?